 Steven is a project manager and journalist for IDG. and contributes to Ars Technica and Fast Company.
-He coorganizes the Google Developer Group in Boston that informs the Boston developer community of new technologies, delivers skill based learning and provides a forum for developers to inform one another.
-He has worked to bring AR and VR to the developer community for more than a year.
+He is the president of non-profit Grassroots Developer Education, Inc. co-organizes the Boston Google Developer Group, both provide free sessions introducing new technology and skill-based learning for designers and developers.
+He has worked to bring AR and VR to the developer community since I/O 2014.
 Twitter: @stevep2007

 Scott is a final-year PhD candidate working on learning and education in virtual reality in the Fluid Interfaces research group at the MIT Media Lab.
 His interest in rapid-prototyping interactions in software has made tool development both a byproduct and a focus of his research.
 He is currently finishing his thesis and his team is preparing to release an open-source toolkit for VR research (stay tuned!)
 Twitter: @scottgwald